B a s e b a l l H i s t o r i a n

-Welcome to the website of author Scott Longert.
+Welcome to the website of author Scott H. Longert.

-My first book Addie Joss: King of the Pitchers was published in 1999.
+Scott's first book Addie Joss: King of the Pitchers was published in 1999.
 It is the biography of one of the greatest pitchers in the history of professional baseball.
-Longert's book details the short life of pitcher Addie Joss as he rises to the major league and enjoys a brief, astonishing career with the Indians before contracting tubercular meningitis at the age of 31 on the eve of his tenth season in the major leagues.
-Outstanding baseball pitcher Joss once won 24 games in a row and threw a perfect game in 1908 against the White Sox.
-Due to his playing only nine years, he was ineligible for consideration to the Hall of Fame in Cooperstown.
+The book details the short life of Addie Joss as he rises to the major leagues and enjoys a brief, astonishing career with the Indians before passing away at the age of 31.